Upper Level, Lee's Academy

-Note: The upper level of the Academy is not currently accessible to people with disabilities that require the use of a wheelchair.
+NOTE: The upper level of Lee's Academy is not currently accessible to people whose disability requires the use of a wheelchair.

 The Allis-Bushnell House

-Special tours can be arranged for groups of 10 or more visitors.
+Special tours can be arranged for groups and families.
 Please call to let us know how we can tailor our guided tours to your interests.
 Advance arrangements should be made two weeks prior to your visit.
 Call 203.245.4567 or contact us by

 Visiting the Smallpox Cemetery

 One of the area's most precious and fragile historic treasures is the tiny and secluded Smallpox Cemetery, owned and maintained by the Madison Historical Society.
+The MHS gains access to the property through a legal right-of-way.
 Due to its location and fragility, guided tours are required.
 Arrangements for these must be made in advance.
 Walking tours to the site are confined to certain months, weather and soil condition permitting.
 Proper footwear for New England terrain is highly recommended.
 The site is not wheelchair-accessible.
-Inquiries are welcome; please call us at 203.245.4567 or contact us by
+Inquiries are welcome; please call us at 203.245.4567.